Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

       you.
     - Otherwise, the cover line is a diagonal line pointing away from you.
 - The space between the lines is in the cover.
-    - If a space is completely in cover, you can't see it or directly target it.
+    - If a space is completely in the shadow, you can't see it or directly target it.
-    - If a space is half in shadow (cut diagonally), then you can see and target it, but it has +2def difficulty to hit (see [Attack Rolls](#attack-rolls)).
+    - If a space is half in the shadow (cut diagonally), then you can see and target it, but it has +2def difficulty to hit (see [Attack Rolls](#attack-rolls)).